cjshelton/portfolio/src/blog-posts/2020-09-10-javascript-modules-explained/index.md

 # Introduction

-This post aims to introduce modules in Javascript, including why they are used and the different formats available, and when to use them.
+This post aims to introduce modules in Javascript, including why they are used and some of the the different formats available, and when to use them.

 Modules are a fundamental building block of modern JavaScript application development, but I, like many others, felt I had some gaps in my understanding, so I was keen to dig a bit deeper.